VaclavDedik/jboss-seam/examples/wiki/README.txt

 The start document is hardcoded in index.html to be one of the records from import.sql.

 Please use JBoss AS 4.2 CR2.

+YOU NEED THE LATEST HIBERNATE VERSIONS INSTALLED IN JBOSS AS!
+THE VERSION SHIPPING WITH AS 4.2 CR2 IS TOO OLD!